eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 ![](Filesystemscreenshot2.png)

 ## Supported Annotations
-EuGENia supports the following annotations on Ecore elements.
+Eugenia supports the following annotations on Ecore elements.

 ### gmf
 Applies to the top `EPackage` only and denotes that GMF-related annotations are expected in its elements.
 This doesn't affect the forthcoming model transformations, only the Ecore validation process.